Veterinarians & Practice Owners

 Virginia-Maryland Regional College of Veterinary Medicine, 1984

 Dr. Parks feels most at home in the operating room, where he can see the immediate results of his surgical work.
 He finds deep satisfaction in the relationships he builds with clients and their animals.
 When not caring for patients, he enjoys boating and spending time with his grandchildren.
-He and his wife Gina share their home with horses Belle and Fin, plus dogs Clarence and Pandora.
+He and his wife Gina, share their home with two dogs, ZouZou and Ginger

 Chris H. Runde, DVM